Amethyst-Development/VoidTP/README.md

 ## Features
 - Uses [macro functions](https://minecraft.wiki/w/Function_(Java_Edition)#Macros)

-- Multi-version compatibility from 23w31a to latest
+- Multi-version compatibility from 23w31a to latest (Older versions that have 1.20.1 or below compability have many bugs and were not tested on newer versions so don't use them!)